WPTF: Hurricane coverage

 WPTF has historically provided hurricane coverage to residents of the Carolinas.
 WPTF first provided reports of Hurricane Hazel and has covered most major storms ever since.

 Because of WPTF's directional nighttime signal, the station assisted the residents of Charleston, South Carolina after Hurricane Hugo hit the state in 1989.
 Most of coastal South Carolina, including the city of Charleston was without power, so local radio stations were knocked off the air.
 WPTF broadcast emergency information and even won several awards from the state of South Carolina for their assistance.

 In 1996, WPTF provided coverage of Hurricane Fran even though the station was without utility power for nearly a week.
 The station and transmitter site ran on generator power, allowing residents in the Triangle and beyond to call in for storm and damage information and find out where to get needed supplies, such as ice, water, and food.

+In popular culture

+In 1996, the opening images of the music video for the Squirrel Nut Zippers song Hell included still photographs of the WPTF transmitter site in Cary, to establish the video's 1940s theme.

+The exterior facade of the WPTF transmitter building served as an inspiration for the fictional WSQK radio station, featured in the fifth and final season of Stranger Things.
+The facade was recreated in Chattahoochee Hills, Georgia for filming, and was struck when filming concluded.